datachomp/datachomp.github.com/source/_posts/2013-03-10-later-wordpress.markdown

 categories:
 ---

 I finally did it.
 I [imported all of my wordpress][1] entries into [Octopress][2] and I am rocking an awesome new blog engine.
 From my previous entry of stopping spam in contact form 7, it might be obvious that my tolerance for wordpress was wearing thin.
-In addition, I recently moved the WP version of datachomp to a $3/month server and learned very quickly that it buckles on loads greater than 40 concurrent users... and yes, that was with a configured supercache.
+In addition, I recently moved the WP version of datachomp to a $3/month server and learned very quickly that it buckles on loads greater than [40 concurrent users][3]... and yes, that was with a configured supercache.
 Get what you pay for right?

 Right Tool for the Right Blog
 ---------------------